joschu/trajopt/doc/index.rst

 The core libraries are implemented in C++ (`API docs <../../dox_build/index.html>`_), and python bindings are generated using boost python.

-The theory and technical details of this software are described in a |paper|_, which is under double-blind review (and will be posted after the review deadline).
+The theory and technical details of this software are described in a |paper|_.

+Source code is available on `github <https://github.com/joschu/trajopt>`_.

 Contents: